WilsonHorse1/docs/docs/connectors/zoom/registrant-actions.md

 <center><i>Approve/deny/cancel registrants to meetings, webinars or cloud recordings</i></center>

 ### Configuring the action
-When configuring this action, you'll first be prompted to select what kind of **Event** you want scheduled.
+When configuring this action, you'll first be prompted to select what kind of **Event** whose registrants you want to approve, deny or cancel.
 You can pick from either meeting, webinar or cloud recording.
 After selecting the event type, relevant input fields will appear which allows you to configure the settings for the event being created.
-The output of this action is the details of registrations created.

 Below, we go through the input fields that can be configured while approving a batch of registrants.